bbroens/VacaturesApi/README.md

 A lean and flexible asp.net REST API which provides "vacatures" as JSON objects and offers CRUD operations.
 These vacatures can be requested by an HTTP client or front-end.
 The project includes an http file which you can use to test all endpoints.
+A drone CI build is configured to build and deploy the project to a docker container.

 ## Description